 Allow at least one month before you leave to open one of these.

-To get an account with one of the big banks like Lloyds, Santander, Barclays, HSBC or NatWest you will need to do this in person and bring the following information:
+To get an account with one of the high street banks like Lloyds, Santander, Barclays, HSBC or NatWest you will need to do this by attending an interview and bring the following information:

 - A letter of employment (bank-dependent), proof of address which can be a rental contract or bills in your name to a UK address (mandatory) and potentially a letter from your current bank advocating you as a customer (bank-dependent).